SIBTF Reform Unlikely in 2025 Amid Budget and Legislative Gridlock

 Unresolved Liabilities Continue to Rise

-Without legislative action, the fund’s financial burden remains on employers.
-SIBTF assessments are projected to exceed $600 million by year-end.
-This trajectory has raised red flags among legal analysts and workers’ comp stakeholders who fear long-term insolvency if no corrective policies are adopted soon.
+Without timely legislative action, the fund’s growing financial burden continues to fall on California employers.
+SIBTF assessments are projected to exceed $600 million by year-end, fueling concerns among legal analysts and workers’ compensation stakeholders about potential long-term insolvency if corrective measures are not adopted soon.

-The program’s expansion—now covering less severe conditions—has contributed to the backlog of over 25,000 pending claims.
-Critics argue that unless clear eligibility standards are implemented, the fund will continue to deviate from its intended purpose: supporting workers with permanent, serious pre-existing disabilities compounded by subsequent injuries.
+The expansion of the program—now covering less severe conditions—has also contributed to a backlog of over 25,000 pending claims.
+Many experts argue that meaningful SIBTF reform is essential to address these challenges.
+Without clear eligibility standards, stricter documentation requirements, and refined oversight processes, the fund risks straying from its original purpose: supporting workers with permanent, serious pre-existing disabilities who suffer subsequent workplace injuries.

 Limited Progress on Reform Bill AB 1329

-The centerpiece legislation, AB 1329, proposes narrowing eligibility and requiring more rigorous documentation.
-However, the bill has stalled in committee, with no floor vote scheduled before the end of the current session.
+The centerpiece legislation, AB 1329, aims to tighten eligibility criteria and enforce more rigorous documentation for SIBTF claims.
+While the bill is central to ongoing SIBTF reform efforts, it has stalled in committee, and no floor vote is scheduled before the current legislative session ends.

 To read CWCI’s full policy commentary and explore deeper insights into the delay in SIBTF reform, visit CWCI.org.